Guide to the Cox Proportional Hazards Model with gbm3

 Description of the underlying algorithm - specifically for CoxPH

-The gbm algorithm works to estimate, via tree boosting,
+The GBM algorithm estimates, via tree boosting, the additive

-For CoxPH, the algorithm calculates both the partial log
+indicator.
+For CoxPH, the algorithm calculates both the

 ()